mnavarrocarter/fernet/README.md

 require_once __DIR__. '/vendor/autoload.php';

-// Instantiate a key for version x80
+// Instantiate the Fernet class using the static factory and passing the base64url encoded key.
-$key = Vx80Key::fromString('eLh6lGOYbbHvTHhI-nd_s76mZ7NZi9L5AA_bQNI_KoE');
+$fernet = MNC\Fernet::create('cw_0x689RpI-jtRR7oE8h_eQsKImvJapLeSbXpwF4e4=');

-// Then, create the marshaller
+// Then, you can encode messages with it
-$marshaller = new Vx80Marshaller($key);

-// Encode a message and get a token
-$token = $marshaller->encode('hello');
+$token = $fernet->encode('hello');

-// You can then decrypt that token back to the message
+// You can then decrypt that token back to the original message
 $message = $marshaller->decode($token);
 ```

 ## What is Fernet?

-Fernet is a recent specification for encrypting a message and encode it into a secure
+Fernet is a ~~recent~~ not so recent specification for encrypting a message and encode
-token with established security practices like block sizing, padding and signature hashing.
+it into a secure token with established security practices like block sizing, padding and
+signature hashing.

 Encryption is symmetric using a secret of 32 bytes.